skylarbeaty/Easy-RSVP/README.md

 pip install -r requirements.txt
 ```
 #### 4. Create .env file:
-Create a file in the back called ".env" and add this line.
+Create a file in the backend called ".env" and add this line.
 ```bash
 FLASK_SECRET_KEY=your_key_here
 ```